5 min read

 With the advent of container technology like Docker and application resource management platforms such as Apache Mesos, enterprise customers are looking at these technologies very seriously as they promise much shorter development cycles and highly scalable product deployment.

 A common use case for Mesos deployments is scaling Apache webserver services dynamically.
-Normally without a utility-grade persistent storage such as one backed by MapR-FS, the storage allocated to Docker containers is ephemeral and is lost if a container crashes or is killed.
+Normally without a utility-grade persistent storage such as one backed by MapR XD, the storage allocated to Docker containers is ephemeral and is lost if a container crashes or is killed.
 With UCS and MapR, the web content is consistent among the Docker containers.
-Logs are persisted to MapR-FS and later analyzed with Hadoop.
+Logs are persisted to MapR XD and later analyzed with Hadoop.

 With the Cisco UCS servers at the foundation, we effortlessly spun up a 10-node MapR cluster with Mesos installed.
 Using Docker, we created a webserver container and then launched the container with Marathon – a Mesos framework for initiating/scaling long-running applications.
 We simply typed in an arbitrary ID and the following string in the command section of the New Application form: